 In some organizations, the CISO and CDO roles may be combined.
 In larger organizations, though, they are often separated.
 The CDO focuses on collecting, organizing and managing data, while the CISO focuses on its security.

-“Traditionally, the CDO position has largely been about compliance and risk management,” said Chris Jones, chief data officer at Nightwing.
+“Traditionally, the CDO position has largely been about compliance and risk management,” said Chris Jones, chief data officer and chief technology officer at Nightwing.
 “However, CDOs must juggle their traditional data management responsibilities while also demonstrating to leadership the opportunities for growth and efficiencies data analytics can hold if the right strategies are put in place.”

 The CPO, also known as the head of product or vice president of product, oversees any product-related business activity, including product creation, product labeling, product launches and product quality.
 They are responsible for ensuring the organization creates a valuable product for consumers and the business.